Judicial system of the Islamic Republic of Iran: Reform

 Many Iranians argue for necessary reform in the judicial system, primarily in the prison system (such as beatings and torture) and political prisoners.

 Reformist politicians have made attempts in the past to challenge the death penalty, as well as to enforce the rule of law concerning the illegal use of torture in prisons.
 Journalists and human rights advocates in Iran who attempt to raise awareness of these issues often risk imprisonment and the death sentence themselves, such as in the case of Akbar Ganji.
 On 18 December 2003, President Mohammad Khatami stated, "I don't like the death penalty, although if there is one case where there should be an execution, the fairest case would be for Saddam.
 But I would never wish for that."

 Due to the power and scope of the institutions of velayat-e-faqih (Guardianship of the Clergy), which includes the Council of Guardians and the Office of the Supreme Leader, as well as the Judiciary, elected institutions such as the Majlis and the Office of the President are often unable to challenge laws because they are constitutional.

 Heads

-The Chief Justice of the Islamic Republic of Iran is appointed by the supreme leader of the Islamic Republic, Ali Khamenei.
+The Chief Justice of the Islamic Republic of Iran is appointed by the Supreme Leader of Iran.